Quick Answer

 | 19–20 | Commissioning | Utility witness test, PTO granted |

 Dealers who compress the handoff phase gain weeks.
 Those who skip steps lose months.
+The EPC cannot build faster than the information they receive.

 Pre-construction meetings help.
 Bring the sales rep, the EPC project manager, and the lead installer together.
+Review the site photos.
+Confirm roof access.
+Verify electrical service capacity.
+These 30 minutes prevent days of rework.

 Why Engineering Accuracy Drives EPC Margins

 Remote site assessment via satellite and lidar reduces truck rolls.
 An EPC can evaluate 20 sites in the time it once took to visit 3.
+Satellite imagery identifies obstructions.
+Lidar confirms roof pitch and height.
+Remote data is not perfect.
+It is good enough to disqualify bad leads before engineers spend time on them.

-3D modeling and string sizing inside solar design software cut plan-set revision cycles.
+3D modeling and string sizing inside solar design platform cut plan-set revision cycles.
 Designers see clashes before they reach the field.
+Module layouts adjust to vents, skylights, and structural members automatically.

+Physics-based solar shading analysis tool prevents underperformance claims.
+An accurate shade model means production estimates hold up in year-one reality.
 When estimates match reality, owners do not invoke performance guarantees.
 When estimates miss, the EPC pays liquidated damages.

 Shade analysis is not a nice-to-have.
 It is insurance against warranty claims.

+An EPC uses automated BOM generation tied to the 3D model.
+The BOM feeds procurement directly.
 No manual copy-paste means no ordering errors.
 The warehouse receives the exact count of rail clips and mid-clamps.
+Procurement teams do not guess.

+Engineering accuracy is margin protection.
+Every hour of rework is an hour not billed.
 Every change order is a conversation the EPC did not plan.
 Every performance shortfall is a liability that erodes profit.

 Sales teams who feed accurate data into engineering protect the entire chain.
 A good site survey, a clear photo set, and a precise shade report let engineers design right the first time.
+First-time-right design is the cheapest design.

-Cut Rework by 40% With Connected Design
+Cut EPC Rework by 40% With Connected Design

 Book a DemoNo commitment required · 20 minutes · Live project walkthrough